marshse/QMEE/assignments/projects.md

 ## Final Project Suggestion

-Title: 10 words
+TITLE: 10 words

-ideas about what data and questions you would pursue. <200 words

 DATA AVAILABLE:

-Annual (2014-2018) Demographic fish dataset taken during the spawning season of Symphodus ocellatus:
+1) Annual (2014-2018) Demographic fish dataset taken during the spawning season of Symphodus ocellatus:
-(dataset contains info on: sex by type [female, nesting male, satellite male, sneaker male] standard length SL, weight, Nest # [if known], date caught)
+- dataset contains info on:
+    - sex by type [female, nesting male, satellite male, sneaker male]
+    - standard length SL,
+    - weight,
+    - Nest # [if known],
+    - date caught
-Other Known Info: Females can be 1, 2 or 3 years old.
-NM are 2 (and occasionally 3) years old, Sat Males are 1 or 2 years old, Sn Males are 1 (and occasionally 2) year old https://en.wikipedia.org/wiki/Ocellated_wrasse
+- Other Known Info:
+  -Females can be 1, 2 or 3 years old.
+  - NM are 2 (and occasionally 3) years old,
+  - Sat Males are 1 or 2 years old,
+  - Sn Males are 1 (and occasionally 2) year old https://en.wikipedia.org/wiki/Ocellated_wrasse

-Annual (2014-2018) Daily Nest Surveys in the study site:
+2) Annual (2014-2018) Daily Nest Surveys in the study site:
 Daily census data that tracks individual nests at the main study site (which is kept the same every year (same site each year).
 - once a nest in identified and given a number in the study site, we follow it through the nesting cycle
 - that nest is visited everyday and we record: